-Our beans are grown by Jorge Serrano in Tegucigalpa, Honduras.
+For the past ~ 8 years, our beans were grown by Jorge Serrano in Tegucigalpa, Honduras.
 As he farms his beans in the towns of Siguatepeque and Comayagua, he has a few commitments that he holds to:

 - Produce the best quality coffee he can produce year in and year out.